dice-group/LIMES/limes-core/manual/user_manual.md

     + supervised active
     + unsupervised
 * The the tag `TRAINING` contains the full path to the training data file.
 Note that this tag is not required in case of the supervised active and unsupervised learning algorithms
 * The the tag `PARAMETER` contains the the name (using the sub-tag `NAME`) and the value (using the sub-tag `VALUE`) of the used machine learning algorithm parameter.
-User can use as many `PARAMETER` tags as (s)he needs.
+User can use as many `PARAMETER` tags as it is required.
 Note that LIMES uses the default values of all unspecified parameters.

 The following table contains a list of implemented algorithms together with supported implementations and parameters.